House of Fools (TV series)

 House of Fools is a British comedy television series that was first broadcast on BBC Two on 14 January 2014.
-The series features Bob Mortimer and Vic Reeves, who are also the writers.
+Bob Mortimer and Vic Reeves wrote the show, and star in it as themselves.

 House of Fools was recommissioned for a second series in March 2014.
 A Christmas Special aired on 28 December 2014, with the second series following on 16 February 2015.

 On 25 August 2015, BBC Two cancelled the series.

 Plot

 The series takes the duo of Vic and Bob's blend of rapid-fire jokes and surrealist wit, applying it to the sitcom format.
 Episodes are filled with musical routines to deliver plot points, strange events that break up the action, non-sequitur gags, off-colour jokes, and oddball characters.

 Each episode shows Bob Mortimer's house being filled with uninvited people, to his frustration - usually built around a basic sitcom premise.
 Vic Reeves is one of the uninvited guests who lives in the house.
 Also living in the house is Bob's son Erik (Daniel Simonsen).
 Julie (Morgana Robinson) lives next door.